padeir0/anu/readme.md

-This is specially important when swapping items of arrays or maps, since using destructuring would invalidate the whole object, not only the item. `set a, b = {b, a}` will not work if you substitute `a` or `b` for an indexing or look-up expression.
+This is specially important when swapping items of arrays or maps, since using destructuring would invalidate the whole object, not only the item. `set a, b = {b, a}` will not work if you substitute `a` or `b` for an indexing or look-up expression that contains references.

 Note that `/=` and `%=` are missing for good cause, they output a type different from it's operands: `1 / 2` is of type `?int` not `int`.